polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/11 - Your first Active Event.md

 This is also arguably the strength of Hyperlambda, since it allows you to modify existing events, taking additional arguments, without breaking existing code.
-Compare the above to the _"interface nightmare"_ from e.g. DirectX or other statically typed programming languages and/or frameworks, which needs a new version, of every single interface, every time they apply a change.
+Compare the above to the _"interface nightmare"_ from e.g. DirectX or other statically typed programming languages and/or frameworks, which needs a new version, of every single interface, every time they add a feature to their components.

+There are several helper events in Micro which helps you reduce the implications of this problem.
+They are based upon _"lambda contracts"_, which allows you to declare which arguments your event, and/or file, and/or lambda objects in general can legally handle.
+Check up the documentation for Micro to see the details of this.

 ### Non-existing Active Events